Fabio752/OOP/README.md

 LAB 4) Polynomial class, use of destructor and constructors, overload operators.

 LAB 5) Complete Polynomial class with << operator, concatenation test, self assignment test, labeled_point class and operators.

+LAB 6) Inheritance and polimorphism, draw shapes (triangle and square) onto a .svg file.

+LAB 7) Use polimorphism and warrior abstract class to play a war game.
+Ninjas vs Samurais.